 A meal involves many senses, and a TE experience involves the whole YOU — body, mind-emotions, spirit.

 (“Body” = physical body.
 “Mind-emotions” = personality and all that jazz, “Spirit” = whatever else there is.)

 TE groups may look like group therapy or mantra chanting or theatrical expression or something different.

 They stem from a recipe that is remarkably simple (if not always easy).

 They center around connection and inner peace.

-* Video links and study questions for TE MasterClass 2014(see below for German translation — deutschen Aufzeichnungen und Studienfragen)
+* Video + Questions -- TE MasterClass 2014(see below for German translation — deutschen Aufzeichnungen und Studienfragen)

 Chapter 1, The Beginning of Tri-Energetics: > vimeo.com/123310587